todd-neale/todd-neale/README.md

 - 👨‍💻 My website is [toddneale.xyz](http://toddneale.xyz/)

-### In the repos below you can see three rails projects from le wagon bootcamp
 #### Megalithipedia - https://great-stones.herokuapp.com/
 <img height='30' src="https://cdn3.iconfinder.com/data/icons/popular-services-brands-vol-2/512/ruby-on-rails-256.png" /> &nbsp; &nbsp; <img height='30' src="https://doc.octoperf.com/monitoring/create-connection/postgres/img/postgresql-logo.png" />  &nbsp; <img height='30' src="https://download.logo.wine/logo/Bootstrap_(front-end_framework)/Bootstrap_(front-end_framework)-Logo.wine.png" />
 * my team's final project: Find megalithic sites, discuss ancient history, plan walks around stones with chums.
     * featuring: Complex DB schema // Geocoding // AJAX for clean UX // devise for authentication
-* I have recently forked this repo to start adding extra features for my professional development:
-    * testing: system tests on some user stories, and use of github actions and workflows to understand CI work structures.
-    * websockets: live chat so that enthusiasts can chew the fat on their upcoming and past rambles.

 #### Tash Richards Yoga - https://tashrichards.yoga/
 <img height='30' src="https://cdn3.iconfinder.com/data/icons/teenyicons-outline-vol-2/15/nuxtjs-512.png" />
 - a small yoga website for my friend a yogi Tash Richards. <br>
 - the app is built using Nuxt.js and CraftCMS using elementAPI as a backend<br><br>

-<sup>_Since these sites do not yet have a vibrant user base, please have patience if you would like to load them as heroku will have put them to sleep._</sup>

-### Other repos of work since bootcamp completion

 #### API Depreciation Backend - https://tray-dashboard-aatd-app.herokuapp.com <img height='30' src="https://res.cloudinary.com/practicaldev/image/fetch/s--fMLkbtT9--/c_imagga_scale,f_auto,fl_progressive,h_500,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/j0xrwz8vsxkvc5b4nndy.png" />
 * Hackathon task to make a dashboard for a middleware company to track all the APIs they have integrated and any upcoming updates or depreciations.
 * I was tasked with Backend Work with @arfacamble on the Rails API backend while @damonspencerroberts lead on react frontend

 <h3 align="left">Connect with me:</h3>